scrapanzano/Dungeon_Resolver/docs/getting_started/WHATS_DUNGEON_RESOLVER.md

 Instead, for the pddl dungeon instance file is possible to choose one of the following option:
 - **Generate and solve a random dungeon instance**: Dungeon Resolver generates a [random pddl dungeon instance file](https://github.com/scrapanzano/Dungeon_Resolver/blob/master/dungeon_problem.pddl) after the user has specified the desired number of rooms and the seed for the random functions.
 Then calls a unified-planning function to solve the problem.
 Finally it's possible to run the dungeon GUI and to view the abstract graphical representation of the dungeon.

-- **Solve an already existing dungeon instance**: It's also possibile to read an [already existing pddl dungeon instance file](https://github.com/scrapanzano/Dungeon_Resolver/blob/master/dungeon_instance2.pddl) and to call the unified-planning function to solve the problem, printing the results.
+- **Solve an already existing dungeon instance**: It's also possibile to read an [already existing pddl dungeon instance file](https://github.com/scrapanzano/Dungeon_Resolver/blob/master/dungeon_instance2.pddl) and to call the unified-planning function to solve the problem, printing the result.
 In this case the GUI is not available.

 > [!NOTE]
 >  To solve the problem hero needs to: